janosh/svelte-toc/readme.md

 <main>My content</main>
 ```

-`Toc.svelte` needs access to the `page` store to be able to update the table of contents on route changes.
-Since `page` is imported differently in SvelteKit and Sapper, I went with the SvelteKit way.
-If you'd like to use this component in a Sapper app, let me know and I'll turn `page` into a prop.
+Note: `Toc.svelte` is for SvelteKit projects only since it needs access to the `page` store to be able to update the ToC on route changes.

 ## Props

-Full list of props/bindable variables for this component:
+Full list of props and bindable variables for this component (all of them optional):

 - `headingSelector` (`string`, default: `'main :where(h1, h2, h3, h4, h5, h6)'`): CSS selector string that should return all headings to list in the ToC.
 Will be passed to `[...document.querySelectorAll(headingSelector)]` so you can try out selectors in the dev console of your live page to make sure they return what you want.
 - `getHeadingTitles` (`function`, default: `(node) => node.innerText`): Function that receives each DOM node matching `headingSelector` and returns the string to display in the TOC.